wp-plugins/wp-easycart/trunk/readme.txt

 4. Download the administrative console by visiting your administration menu link.
 This software lets you manage orders, update products and images, setup customer accounts, promotions, and more.

+== Upgrading ==

+As with all wordpress plugins, even WordPress themselves suggest to always backup your data.
+We recommend you always backup the plugin folder for WP EasyCart.
+Usually located under /wp-content/plugins/wp-easycart/ is a good start.

+**For more information on upgrading, please visit our website at [WP EasyCart Upgrading Process](http://wpeasycart.com/docs/1.0.0/index/upgrading.php "WP EasyCart Upgrading Process")

 **We have full documentation at [WP EasyCart](http://www.wpeasycart.com/ "WP EasyCart website") including an online users manual, video tutorials, and community forums.**

 = Watch our Installation Video =